BRACKEN

 Uniquely identifiable characteristics.

 Bracken is a persistent and spreading weed, which will cover vast areas of upland moors if left un-checked by fire or sheep and cattle.
 Animals will not eat established growth, it is far too un-palatable and poisonous, but they may young shoots.
 Bracken is clump forming, and digging it up involves great effort for its roots (rhizome) extend quite deep and wide and the root-stock tenacious.
 And it will re-grow next year anyway.
 Once established bracken is almost impossible to eradicate unless the area is dug up for several years running.
 Bracken can be harvested, and is sometimes.
 But this does little towards eradicating it.
 The over-wintering undergrowth can become a fire hazard when tinder dry.
+Over winter the flattened dead bracken insulates any spores from the cold that may be germinating.

 The microscopic dust-like spores are carcinogenic and are wafted into the air by summer draughts.
 There are carcinogens, mainly ptaquiloside, within the plant especially the young 'fiddleheads' and the symptoms of acute lethal poisoning by ingestion of bracken is similar to that from exposure to lethal radiation (for example from a highly radioactive substance): bone marrow aplasia, haemorrhage and severe gastro-intestinal damage.
 Farm animals are most at risk, especially cattle and sheep.
 The carcinogens are passed on in the milk from cows, and hence possibly to humans.
 They can also cause progressive retinal degeneration.
 The rhizomes are free of ptaquiloside.
 The concentration of ptaquilosides seems greatest in the Spring, when the young croziers are emerging into fiddleheads.

 Ptaquiloside, a nor-sesquiterpene with a D-glucose sugar unit attached, is the carcinogenic agent in Bracken.
-It has a spiro-cyclo-propane unit (shown in red) and it seems to be this that is responsible for the carcinogenicity: it readily opens up and breaks DNA chains most readily wherever the sequence AAAT occurs in the DNA, resulting in DNA cleavage.
+It has a spiro-cyclo-propane unit (shown in red) and it seems to be this that is responsible for the carcinogenicity: it readily opens up and breaks DNA chains most readily wherever the sequence occurs in the DNA, resulting in DNA cleavage.
 The young shoots of Bracken have been eaten as a vegetable in Japan resulting in a high incidence of bladder cancer.
 Ptaquiloside also occurs in a number of other ferns, many of which are foreign to the UK, except Ribbon Fern.

 If Bracken is consumed by cows, the Ptaquiloside is passed on in the cows' milk.
 [Ptaquiloside seems to be totally synonymous with Aquiloside A; there seems to be no discernible difference between the two chemical structures.
 (Not so for Aquiloside B, C, D, etc)].
 As well as containing ptaquiloside, other illudane type-B glucosides have been found in bracken, namely Isoptaquiloside and Caudatoside.